thingexister/.github/profile/README.md

-## Things That Might Exist
+## ThingExister

-This is an organisation that turns some Things That Might Exist into Things That Do Exist.
+This is an organisation that makes Things that do not exist into Things that do.